 Having a solar-based power bank is a very eco-friendly thing to do.
 There are no batteries to dispose of, and if you can position the solar panels under direct sunlight, they will work very well.
-Solar charging kits are coming down in price now as more and more people are choosing them.
-Now is a good time to get one.
+In addition, solar charging kits are coming down in price now as more and more people are choosing them.
+So now is a good time to get one.

 Factors that affect Laptop Battery Life

 Light use of a laptop, such as browsing the Internet, watching movies, and creating documents, will ensure that the temperature of your laptop battery remains between 40º to 50º.
 This will help your laptop battery last for long as the temperature level is low.

 When you engage in heavy use of your laptop, such as playing high-intensity games, you are likely to push up the temperature of your laptop battery to around 60º.
 Unfortunately, at this temperature, your battery is really “running hot” and will result in your battery’s life decreasing significantly.

 We are not saying that you should never play games on your laptop or use intense applications on battery power.
 But we do recommend that you balance this out so that your laptop battery has a chance to cool down.
 You will be able to use your battery for longer when you do this.

 When you want to charge your laptop battery manually, we urge you to consider these essential guidelines:

 Cover Up Your Lithium Battery While Charging Manually

 You do not want your battery to heat up too much when you are charging it.
 Modern laptop batteries use lithium cells, which can be a hazard if you charge up your battery outside.
 Be sure always to cover your laptop battery properly when you are manually charging it.